โšก Cursor

 For General Developers: GitHub Copilot is the safer choice.
 It's cheaper, works in any editor, and the autocomplete is excellent.
 You won't feel like you're missing much unless you're doing complex refactoring.

-The Best of Both Worlds: Nothing stops you from using both.
+Run Both Side by Side: Nothing stops you from using both.
 Some developers use Copilot for autocomplete and switch to Cursor when they need Composer for a big refactor.
 At $30/month combined, it's still cheaper than many other dev tools.

 โšก Try Cursor